Upper South Island upgrade project

 What happens next?

-Keep an eye out for our consultation updates, or email us at [email protected] to receive an email at project milestones.
+Keep an eye out for updates on this webpage or email us at [email protected] to receive an email at project milestones.

 Correspondence between Transpower and the Commerce Commission regarding this project